 Another helicopter crash.
 It was a small observation chopper.
 Two men were aboard.
-We found a body buried not far from the crash with a bullet in his head.
+We found an American body not far from the crash with a bullet in his head.
 I believe this was June 27, 1967.
 I also learned that one of the men was Capt.
 Alfred Murphy.

 An injuried Vietnamese with his family.

 VC suspects.
 We had a Vietnamese informant sitting in a jeep with a sandbag over his face.
 We had all the males of this village file out one-by-one.
 If he shook his head "yes", then they were put aside.
 The soldier on the left is simply putting the suspected VC's head down.
 Contrary to popular liberal belief prisoners weren't abused or beaten.
 They were taken away after this and questioned further.
 The Americans are of the 1st Infantry Division.
-Great soldiers- well trained and disciplined.
+Great soldiers- well trained and well disciplined.

 Same VC suspects.
 I think we ruined their entire day.

 This civilian bus hit a land mine that was meant for one of our tanks.
-I believe everyone or most everyone was killed- old men, women and children.
+I believe most everyone was killed- old men, women and children.
+I was sickened by the sight of it.
 You only hear of these events when it's our fault.
-You can see a passenger frozen in position at his moment of death.
-I later learned this was on June 28, 1967.
+You can see a passenger frozen in position at his moment of death - brain matter was dripping out his head.
+According to Wikipedia, this was on June 27, 1967.
+Twenty-three civilians were killed when their bus struck a VC mine in Binh Duong Province, southeast of Lai Khê.

 More bodies from the same civilian bus.